Ali Farka Touré: Musical career

+In 2005, Touré recorded "Bèrèbèrè", a song duet with Malian guitarist and singer Idrissa Soumaoro, which was released on Soumaoro's second album Djitoumou.
+Thirteen years later, "Bèrèbèrè" – which means "to help each other" in Bambara, Mali's national language – was used in the 2018 Marvel Studios film Black Panther to illustrate the moment when leading characters T'Challa and Nakia walk through a market after a long separation.

-In September 2005, Touré released the album In the Heart of the Moon, a collaboration with Toumani Diabaté, for which he received a second Grammy award.
-His last album, Savane, was posthumously released in July 2006.
-It was received with wide acclaim by professionals and fans alike and was nominated for a Grammy Award in the category "Best Contemporary World Music Album".
+In September 2005, Touré released the album In the Heart of the Moon, a collaboration with Toumani Diabaté, for which he received a second Grammy Award.
+His last album, Savane, was posthumously released in July 2006 and included backing vocals by popular Malian musician Afel Bocoum, a nephew mentored by Touré since 1968.

+Savane was received with wide acclaim by professionals and fans alike and was nominated for a Grammy Award in the category "Best Contemporary World Music Album".
 The panel of experts from the World Music Chart Europe (WMCE), a chart voted by the leading World Music specialists around Europe, chose Savane as their Album of the Year 2006, with the album topping the chart for three consecutive months (September to November 2006).
 The album has also been listed as No. 1 in the influential Metacritic's "Best Albums of 2006" poll, and No. 5 in its all-time best reviewed albums.
-Ali Farka Touré has also been nominated for the BBC Radio 3 awards 2007.
+Ali Farka Touré was also nominated for the BBC Radio 3 awards 2007.

-In February 2018 Idrissa Soumaoro's song Bèrèbèrè, featuring Touré, was used in Black Panther.